Amanitore: Construction projects

 Amanitore was among the last great Kush builders.
 She was involved in restoring the large temple for Amun at Meroë and the Amun temple at Napata after it was demolished by the Romans.
 Reservoirs for the retention of water also were constructed at Meroë during her reign.
 The two rulers also built Amun temples at Naqa and Amara.

 The quantity of building that was completed during the middle part of the first century indicates that this was the most prosperous time in Meroitic history.
 More than two hundred Nubian pyramids were built, most plundered in ancient times.

 New Testament

 Amanitore may be the kandake mentioned in the Bible in the story about the conversion of the Ethiopian in Acts 8:26–40:

-In popular culture

-Amanitore leads the Nubian civilization in the 2016 4X video game Civilization VI developed by Firaxis Games.

-Amanitore is an obtainable commander in the video game Rise of Kingdoms.